Silvergate Bank: Investigations and settlements

-On March 8, 2023, it was announced that Silvergate Bank would wind down its operations and liquidate.
 On September 18, 2024, Silvergate Capital filed for Chapter 11 bankruptcy protection, listing assets between $100 million and $500 million and liabilities between $10 million and $50 million.
+In April 2025, the Wall Street Journal reported that following a request from an activist shareholders, an examiner had been appointed to look into an investigation conducted by a director, concluding it had been tainted by the use of the company's own law firm.